engsudal909/sapience-1/packages/api/src/auction/README.md

 After receiving and selecting a bid, the maker constructs the `MintParlayRequestData` struct using:

-- The Auction data (predictedOutcomes, resolver, makerCollateral from wager)
+- The Auction data (predictedOutcome, resolver, makerCollateral from wager)
 - The bid data (maker, makerWager, makerSignature)
 - Their own maker signature and refCode